 Data users may only collect, use and transfer personal data for purposes notified to the data subject on collection (see above), unless a limited exemption set out in the Ordinance applies.
 Any usage or transfer of personal data for new purposes requires the prescribed consent of the data subject.

-Data users are also required to take all practicable steps to ensure the accuracy and security of the personal data; to ensure it is not kept longer than necessary for the fulfillment of the purposes for which it is to be used (including any directly related purpose); and to keep and make generally available their policies and practices in relation to personal data.
+Data users are also required to take all practicable steps to ensure the accuracy and security of the personal data; to ensure it is not kept longer than necessary for the fulfilment of the purposes for which it is to be used (including any directly related purposes); and to keep and make generally available their policies and practices in relation to personal data.

-In October 2018, the PCPD published a "New Ethical Accountability framework."
-Under the framework, the PCPD is effectively urging businesses operating in Hong Kong to undertake privacy impact assessments — referred to as "Ethical Data Impact Assessments", which are already required to some extent under a number of other laws, such as China, the Philippines as well as GDPR.
-In 2019, the PCPD further noted that such framework and the concept of data ethics and stewardship in the development are beneficial to fintech applications.
+In October 2018, the PCPD published a “New Ethical Accountability framework” Under the framework, the PCPD is effectively urging businesses operating in Hong Kong to undertake privacy impact assessments – referred to as “Ethical Data Impact Assessments”, which are already required to some extent under a number of other laws, such as China, the Philippines as well as GDPR.
+In August 2021, the PCPD published the Guidance on the Ethical Development and Use of Artificial Intelligence with the aim to help organizations manage the privacy and ethical risks associated with development and use of Artificial Intelligence.

 Data users may not transfer personal data to third parties (including affiliates) unless the data subject has been informed of the following on or before their personal data was collected:

-- That their personal data may be transferred.
+- that their personal data may be transferred; and

-There are currently no restrictions on transfer of personal data outside of Hong Kong, as the cross–border transfer restrictions set out in section 33 of the Ordinance were held back and have not yet come into force.
-A proposal to implement section 33 (perhaps with amendments) was put forward to the Hong Kong government in 2015, but this process has been delayed.
-Notably, however, these were not included in the Consultation Paper.
+There are currently no restrictions on transfer of personal data outside of Hong Kong, as the cross‑border transfer restrictions set out in section 33 of the Ordinance were held back and have not yet come into force.
+A proposal to implement section 33 (perhaps with amendments) was put forward to the Hong Kong Government in 2015, but this process has been delayed.
+Notably, however, these were not included in the January 2020 Consultation Paper or mentioned in the PCPD’s Report issued in February 2023.
 If these restrictions come into force as currently drafted, they will have a significant impact upon outsourcing arrangements, intragroup data sharing arrangements, compliance with overseas reporting obligations and other activities that involve cross-border data transfer.

 Data users are required by the Ordinance to take all practical steps to ensure that personal data is protected against unauthorized or accidental access, processing, erasure, loss or use, having regard to factors including the nature of the personal data and the harm that could result if data breaches or leaks were to occur.